geronimo-iia/kinesis-aggregation/node/README.md

 }
 ```

-When you receive a Kinesis Record in your consumer application, you will extract the User Records using deaggregation methods in the `aws-kinesis-agg` module.
-The `aws-kinesis-agg` module provides both syncronous and asyncronous methods of deaggregating records.
+When you receive a Kinesis Record in your consumer application, you will extract the User Records using deaggregation methods in the `aws-kinesis-agg-fix` module.
+The `aws-kinesis-agg-fix` module provides both syncronous and asyncronous methods of deaggregating records.

 ### Synchronous